CoboGlobal/cobo-waas2-go-sdk/docs/TokenizationEstimateFeeRequestOperationParams.md

 `func (o *TokenizationEstimateFeeRequestOperationParams) HasData() bool`

 HasData returns a boolean if a field has been set.

+### GetAddress

+`func (o *TokenizationEstimateFeeRequestOperationParams) GetAddress() string`

+GetAddress returns the Address field if non-nil, zero value otherwise.

+### GetAddressOk

+`func (o *TokenizationEstimateFeeRequestOperationParams) GetAddressOk() (*string, bool)`

+GetAddressOk returns a tuple with the Address field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetAddress

+`func (o *TokenizationEstimateFeeRequestOperationParams) SetAddress(v string)`

+SetAddress sets Address field to given value.

+### GetPermissions

+`func (o *TokenizationEstimateFeeRequestOperationParams) GetPermissions() []TokenizationTokenPermissionType`

+GetPermissions returns the Permissions field if non-nil, zero value otherwise.

+### GetPermissionsOk

+`func (o *TokenizationEstimateFeeRequestOperationParams) GetPermissionsOk() (*[]TokenizationTokenPermissionType, bool)`

+GetPermissionsOk returns a tuple with the Permissions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetPermissions

+`func (o *TokenizationEstimateFeeRequestOperationParams) SetPermissions(v []TokenizationTokenPermissionType)`

+SetPermissions sets Permissions field to given value.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)